ankumar/architecture/README.md

 ## <p align="center"> <b> "In traditional software engineering, or Software 1.0, a program’s functionality is defined via code as dictated by a human.
 In the age of machine learning, we are increasingly observing Software 2.0 systems, where a program’s functionality is defined by the weights of neural networks as dictated by the data.
 You wouldn’t trust a piece of human-written code that hasn’t ever been debugged or tested, so why shouldn’t our data receive the same treatment now that it’s a first-class citizen in so many real-world systems?" </b> </p>

 # Open Source
-## ""new model" is a big increase in end user corporations contributing to and producing their own open source projects.
-That's where the resources are coming from, and it's part of the success of Netflix, Capital One, Lyft, Airbnb that is spreading.” <p align="right"><b>-Adrian Cockcroft, VP Cloud architecture strategy at Amazon Web Services</b></p>
+## " "new model" is a big increase in end user corporations contributing to and producing their own open source projects.
+That's where the resources are coming from, and it's part of the success of Netflix, Capital One, Lyft, Airbnb that is spreading. ” <p align="right"><b>-Adrian Cockcroft, VP Cloud architecture strategy at Amazon Web Services</b></p>
 ## Over 1.3 million first time contributors joined the open source community in 2019 per [Octoverse report](https://octoverse.github.com/)
 * [2018 Octoverse report](https://octoverse.github.com/2018/)
 ## Open [Governance](https://github.com/cncf/toc/), Stewardship & [Principles](https://github.com/cncf/toc/blob/master/PRINCIPLES.md#toc-operating-principles)